Haluk11/Bas-Fut/README.md

 # Bas-Fut (This version is no longer supported)

-I am working on a web project, it is a remake version of my middle school project "bas-fut.tr.gg"
+It's a remake version of my middle school project "bas-fut.tr.gg"

 https://haluk11.github.io/Bas-Fut/